rfshelley/Documentation/ref-docs/async-response-ref.rst

 getErrorData()
 --------------

-In the event of an error response, returns the response body as a string.
+In the Event of an error response, returns the response body as a string.
 Throws an exception if the response is successful and has a 2XX response.

 **Signature:**